sahilmarhatta/ci-cd-templates/README.md

 1. **Clone this repository**
 2. Navigate to the template you need
 3. Copy the configuration into your CI/CD setup (Jenkins, GitHub Actions, GitLab CI, etc.)
-4. Adjust environment-specific variables with minimal rework
+4. Adjust environment-specific variables and other required changes with minimal rework

 ---